lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Tell me about a time you had to manage conflicting priorities With Special Case: Never Had Conflicting Priorities
-In the Promotion Shopping Page project, there was once that
+In Disaster Point Emergency project,

 ## Do you have any questions for me?